Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Update an existing customer' and specifies the HTTP method and endpoint, making the action unambiguous.
-It distinguishes itself from siblings like create_customer and delete_customer.
+Clearly states the action ('Update an existing customer') and specifies the HTTP method and endpoint.
+Distinguishes from sibling tools like create_customer and delete_customer.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.